 The project will help determine improvements or changes that should be made to UW pay and benefits programs.
 The aim is that by making recommendations, over a period of time, pay will be updated to market-informed ranges and the benefits strategy will be more competitive.
 The goal of the project is to attract, keep, and reward employees.

 An in-depth review of both pay and benefits has not been done on a comprehensive basis at the institution for almost 30 years.
 During the Title and Total Compensation project, the UW can compare what is currently being offered at the UW to what other employers that have similar workforces are offering.
 The results will provide a guide toward making the UW pay and benefits competitive and market-informed.
 The project does not include a review of faculty pay, however, faculty benefits will be reviewed along with all other benefits-eligible employees.
-The goal of the project is to provide opportunities for employees to have rewarding enriching job opportunities and understand what is needed to move through their career and how to attain financial rewards.
+The goal of the project is to provide opportunities for employees to have enriching job opportunities and understand what is needed to move through their career and how to attain financial rewards.

 Title and Total Compensation Project teams have worked with Mercer Consulting to:

 - Generate a Benefits Value Analysis (BVA) that will provide relevant information about benefits offered by peer organizations.
 This will help UW compare the current offered benefits to those of other employers.
-The results of the BVA are anticipated after January 1, 2019.
+The results of the BVA are anticipated in 2019.

 - Design an employee benefits preferences survey that will give benefits-eligible employees a chance to share what are important and desirable benefits.
 This confidential survey was conducted by Mercer Consulting during the last months of 2018 and a summary of the results will be ready in 2019.